-CAs shall maintain backup copies of hardware, system, databases, and 5.7.2 Computing Private Keys in order to rebuild the CA capability in case of software and/or Resources, data corruption.
-When computing resources, software, and/or data are Software. corrupted, the CAs shall respond as follows: and/or Data are Corrupted
+CAs shall maintain backup copies of hardware, system, databases, and Private Keys in order to rebuild the CA capability in case of software and/or data corruption.
+When computing resources, software, and/or data are corrupted, the CAs shall respond as follows:

-- > Before returning to operation, ensure that the system's integrity has been restored; - > If the CA Signature Keys are not destroyed, CA operation shall be reestablished, giving priority to the ability to generate Certificate status information within the CRL issuance schedule specified in Section 4.9.7: and - > If the CA Signature Keys are destroyed, CA operation shall be reestablished as quickly as possible, giving priority to the generation of a new CA Key Pair.
+- ➤ Before returning to operation, ensure that the system's integrity has been restored; - ➤ If the CA Signature Keys are not destroyed, CA operation shall be reestablished, giving priority to the ability to generate Certificate status information within the CRL issuance schedule specified in Section 4.9.7; and - ➤ If the CA Signature Keys are destroyed, CA operation shall be reestablished as quickly as possible, giving priority to the generation of a new CA Key Pair.